Application Gateway infrastructure configuration

 Application Gateway (Standard or WAF) SKU can support up to 32 instances (32 instance IP addresses + 1 private front-end IP + 5 Azure reserved) – so a minimum subnet size of /26 is recommended

-Application Gateway (Standard_v2 or WAF_v2 SKU) can support up to 125 instances (125 instance IP addresses + 1 private front-end IP + 5 Azure reserved) – so a minimum subnet size of /24 is recommended
+Application Gateway (Standard_v2 or WAF_v2 SKU) can support up to 125 instances (125 instance IP addresses + 1 private front-end IP + 5 Azure reserved).
+A minimum subnet size of /24 is recommended.

 Network security groups

 Network security groups (NSGs) are supported on Application Gateway.
 But there are some restrictions:

 You must allow incoming Internet traffic on TCP ports 65503-65534 for the Application Gateway v1 SKU, and TCP ports 65200-65535 for the v2 SKU with the destination subnet as Any and source as GatewayManager service tag.
 This port range is required for Azure infrastructure communication.
 These ports are protected (locked down) by Azure certificates.
 External entities, including the customers of those gateways, can't communicate on these endpoints.

 Outbound Internet connectivity can't be blocked.
 Default outbound rules in the NSG allow Internet connectivity.
 We recommend that you: